 We all associate dementia with the loss of memory.
 However, loss of memory is only part of it.
 During the last stages of dementia, there are many complications and, finally, death.
 There are many frequently asked questions (FAQs) regarding how dementia kills you.
 We have selected the most important ones and provided answers below.

-How Does Dementia Lead to Death?
+How Does Dementia Cause Death?

 Dementia is a progressive disorder that causes significant damage to the brain.
 The brain controls vital functions.
 This includes breathing, eating, walking, communicating, and going to the bathroom.
 Brain Injury thus results in complications such as falls, infections, malnutrition, and dehydration.
 These complications can lead to death.